Porsche Taycan Does 0-90-0 MPH In 10.17 Seconds On Aircraft Carrier

 Gallery: 2020 Porsche Taycan at USS Hornet aircraft carrier

-Thanks to highly advanced carbon-ceramic brakes, Porsche’s first electric car needed fewer than 100 feet (30 meters) to reach a full stop.
+Thanks to highly advanced carbon-ceramic brakes, Porsche’s first electric car reached a full stop fewer than 100 feet (30 meters) away from the end of the flight deck.
 The whole procedure took just 10.17 seconds, which is mighty impressive when you factor in the uneven surface of the 869-feet (265-meter) flight deck.

 The fastest four-door electric sedan at the Nürburgring, the Taycan will debut in the high-end trim levels with dual electric motors, all-wheel drive, and all-wheel steering.
 In normal driving modes, it’ll offer a combined output of more than 600 horsepower, but a 2.5-second-long overboost function will up the power ante to a massive 700+ hp and in excess of 750 pound-feet (1,017 Newton-meters) of torque.
 That’s mighty impressive for a car that will weigh approximately 2,250 kilograms (4,960 pounds).